 Statement of purpose — 750 words or less explaining why you want to enter the master's program.
 This statement should include:

-- how your professional interests correspond with the curricula strands and faculty expertise
+how your professional interests correspond with the coursework topics and faculty expertise of the program

 Three letters of recommendation — You will need to initiate the process through the online application by entering names and email addresses of references.
 Upon submission of your application, an email will be sent to each recommender requesting they complete a brief online recommendation regarding your commitment for success in an online program.
 Please inform all recommenders they must submit the form in order for your application to be complete.

-Writing samples — Approximately 300-word review of an article or report published in a recent professional journal of your choice, and which deals with a contemporary educational issue related to your academic interests.
+Writing samples —Submit a 300 (minimum) to 400 (maximum) word review of an article or report published in a recent professional journal of your choice.
+The selected publication should address a contemporary educational issue related to your academic interests.
+The review should include a summary of key findings and a discussion of the findings’ current or future impact to the field of education.
+The review must be written and edited primarily by the applicant without substantial assistance provided by another person, software, or hardware.
 Please be sure to include the article that is being reviewed.

 English Proficiency — The language of instruction at Penn State is English.
 All international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), with some exceptions.
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.